 - Not much comfort for those over 6 feet in height

 - Assembly is frustrating and time-consuming

-Quite similar to the Marcy MWM 990, the Marcy MWM 988 too is an all-rounder that differs in its design specification.
+Like the Marcy MWM 990, the Marcy MWM 988 is an all-rounder that differs in its design specification.

 The steel frame is sturdy, and the construction is highly durable, but the maximum weight limit offered by the equipment is quite less comparatively the multi gym can withstand only up to 300 pounds of user weight.

 In terms of space, the Marcy MWM 988 is a compact multi-gym that fits into smaller rooms and doesn’t cause any hindrance while exercising as there is no pull-up/chin-up bar.